 How We Determined the Kristin Hannah Book Ranking

-When the books have been a part of one of our reading challenges, we also included reader ratings from the book logs our challenge participants submitted.
+When the books have been part of one of our reading challenges, we also included reader ratings from the book logs our challenge participants submitted.

 Kristin Hannah Best Books Ranked